PortSwigger/bseept/README.md

 ```

-# Getting the current schema from Burp Suite Enterprise Edition
+# Getting the current schema from Burp Suite DAST

 Use the following bseept command to get the current schema